 - 5kg payload, compatible with multi-beam sonar - Automatic lifting system, fully protect the transducer

-Copyright International Armour, All rights reserved - TM 254562
+Copyright International Armour, All rights reserved - Trade Mark No 254562

 We only legal trade with countries/companies that are not under any sanction by the UN and the EU